-Wharehine reported that approximately 86% of the total contract value was spent with local business (including Wharehine itself as well as local subcontractors).
+Wharehine reported that approximately 86% of the total contract value was spent with local business (including Wharehine itself, as well as local subcontractors).
 This strengthened local employment and economic resilience.
-73% of the Wharehine intelligence working on the project were Māori and/or Pasifika and I.6% of the total project value was with Māori and/or Pasifika-owned subcontractors (equating to \$3.7 million).
+73% of the Wharehine employees working on the project were Māori and/or Pasifika and 11.6% of the total project value was with Māori and/or Pasifika-owned subcontractors (equating to \$3.7 million).
 The development of a local supply chain within the project also minimised transport emissions, as suppliers were located within close proximity to the project site.
-For example, the concrete used to construct the Te Honohono ki Tai Road had aggregate sourced from Rodney Aggregates Whangaripo Quarry, which was transported to Silverdale to be blended into asphalt, retaining local spend and minimising field for transportation.
+For example, the concrete used to construct the Te Honohono ki Tai Road had aggregate sourced from Rodney Aggregates Whangaripo Quarry, which was transported to Silverdale to be blended into asphalt, retaining local spend and minimising fuel for transportation.

 In 2022, representatives from Wharehine visited two local high schools, Rodney College and Mahurangi College, to give a presentation about the project and what it intended to achieve.
 The students were then taken on a site visit to inspire those interested in pursuing engineering or geological science-related fields at a tertiary level.
-Some of these students are now at Wharehine on various apprenticeships and this has reinforced Wharehine's commitment to investing at a local level.
+Some students are now at Wharehine on various apprenticeships and this has reinforced Wharehine's commitment to investing at a local level.

-To meet one of the goals within both Hikina Te Wero and the Sustainable Procurement Action Plan - water conservation - Wharehine placed several large rainwater tanks on site and recycled water, where possible.
-To minimize waste, a considerable amount of planning took place to ensure that materials would not be overproduced.
-In the early stages of the project, there were large amounts of materials (predominately clay) that needed to be cleared from the construction site.
-Wharehine worked alongside other projects in the area to find opportunities where waste could be repurposed; for example, much of the unwanted clay from the MLR was repurposed within the construction of a nearby supermarket.
+To meet one of the goals within both Hīkina Te Wero and the Sustainable Procurement Action Plan (water conservation), Wharehine placed several large rainwater tanks on site and recycled water where possible.
+To minimise waste, a considerable amount of planning took place to ensure that materials would not be overproduced.
+In the early stages of the project, large amounts of materials (predominately clay) needed to be cleared from the construction site.
+Wharehine worked alongside other projects in the area to find opportunities where waste could be repurposed and much of the unwanted clay was repurposed within the construction of a nearby supermarket.

-Summary
+Summary: